hmcts/chart-java/README.md

 - **key** is the named secret in the secret reference.
 - **disabled** is optional and used to disable setting this environment value.
 This can be used to override the behaviour of default chart secrets.

+## Postgresql

+Starting from version 2.0.0, Postgresql has been added to this chart as a dependency, but disabled by default.
+Please refer to the Configuration section below on how to enable this.

 ## Configuration